Rürup Pension Calculator: Does a Rürup Pension work for you?

 • Hence, a low-cost private pension plan is often more attractive than Rürup unless you really need an annuity.

-• For the self-employed, we recommend voluntary payments to the public pension later in life (say over the age of 50) as protection against longevity risk.
+• For the self-employed, we recommend voluntary payments to the public pension later in life (say, over the age of 50) to get an annuity, which then grows with inflation — in contrast to the Rürup annuity.
+The alternatives of an investment property or using bonds for a minimum base income are also preferred.

 An overview of how Rürup works